Leicester City Council: History

-The Council traces its roots to the Corporation of Leicester, and before then to the Merchant Gild and the Portmanmoot.
+The council traces its roots to the Corporation of Leicester, and before then to the Merchant Gild and the Portmanmoot.
 The Portmanmoot consisted of 24 Jurats, elected from the burgesses (members of the Gild Merchant, or freemen), along with two bailiffs, and a clerk.
 It appears to have existed before the Norman Conquest in 1066.
 In 1209, the lead member of the Portmanmoot, the Alderman, became known as a mayor.
 The Gild Merchant and the Moot overlapped in membership and had probably become effectively merged in the 14th century.
 Membership of the Twenty-Four appears to have been by co-option, chosen by themselves.

 Traditionally, the general populace attended some meetings of the Moot and Guild, but this was restricted to burgesses in 1467.
 Later, in 1489, this changed to a system where the Mayor and the Twenty-Four chose Forty-Eight burgesses to represent the others, and the Twenty-Four and the Forty-Eight would govern jointly.

-After doubts as to the ability of the Moot and Gild to hold property arose in the 16th century, the Corporation was formed, replacing the Gild and Portmanmoot, in 1589.
+After doubts as to the ability of the Moot and Gild to hold property arose in the 16th century, the corporation was formed, replacing the Gild and Portmanmoot, in 1589.
 A second charter was granted in 1599, reconfirming this, to The Mayor, Bailiffs and Burgesses of the Borough of Leicester.
-The 24 Jurats became known as the Aldermen of the Corporation, and the 48 other Burgesses as the Common Council.
+The 24 Jurats became known as the Aldermen of the corporation, and the 48 other Burgesses as the Common Council.
 The members of the Corporation chose the burgesses to send to the House of Commons.

-The Corporation, as with most English municipal corporations, continued effectively unreformed until the Municipal Reform Act of 1835, although the freemen in general obtained the right to participate in the election of MPs after the Restoration.
-The Municipal Reform Act replaced the existing system of co-option for members of the council with elections by rate-payers.
-This led to a prolonged spell of Liberal control of the council.

-Leicester became, in 1889, under the Local Government Act, a county borough.
-The Corporation was replaced in 1974 under the Local Government Act 1972, with the modern Leicester City Council, a non-metropolitan district council under Leicestershire County Council.
-Leicestershire County Council's jurisdiction over the City of Leicester was transferred to the City Council on 1 April 1997, making it a unitary authority, as part of the 1990s UK local government reform.

-Lord Mayor

-The position of Lord Mayor of Leicester is mainly a ceremonial post, and is combined with that of chairman of the council.
-The position is elected yearly by members of the council and rotates.